 New Report Highlights Humanitarian Threat from "Dangerous Depots"

-“Dangerous Depots: The Growing Humanitarian Problem Posed by Aging and Poorly Maintained Munitions Storage Sites,” available at: http://www.state.gov/t/pm/rls/fs/141988.htm, tracks accidental detonations at foreign military storage sites in recent years, as well as State Department efforts, in partnership with the U.S. Department of Defense’s Defense Threat Reduction Agency, to help countries safely dispose of aging arms and munitions and improve stockpile management, two key steps toward preventing future accidents as well as reducing potential proliferation risks.
+“Dangerous Depots: The Growing Humanitarian Problem Posed by Aging and Poorly Maintained Munitions Storage Sites” tracks accidental detonations at foreign military storage sites in recent years.
+The report, produced by Bureau of Political-Military Affairs’ Office of Weapons Removal and Abatement documents State Department efforts in partnership with the U.S. Department of Defense’s Defense Threat Reduction Agency, to promote security by helping countries safely dispose of aging arms and munitions and improve stockpile management, two key steps toward preventing future accidents as well as reducing potential proliferation risks.